 —- Things to do —-

 Four Corners National Monument is a little over 2 hours drive to the Southwest but it is the only point in the United States where 4 state lines come together in one spot.
-The Durango & Silverton Narrow gauge railroad is located in Durango, Colorado and is something that you will remember always if you can get the chance to ride on it.
+The Durango & Silverton Narrow gauge railroad is located in Durango, Colorado and is sure to be an unforgettable ride if you get on it.

 —- References —-